jaegertracing/documentation/content/docs/1.48/getting-started.md

 ### Running

-We recommend running Jaeger and HotROD via `docker compose`.
-In order to run it from source you need:
+We recommend running Jaeger and HotROD together via `docker compose`.

-- [Go toolchain](https://golang.org/doc/install) installed on your machine (see [go.mod](https://github.com/jaegertracing/jaeger/blob/master/go.mod) file for required Go version).
-- A [running Jaeger backend](#all-in-one) to view the traces.

 #### With Docker Compose